 - Hamilton & Son Ltd

 - Hamilton & Sons

 - Hamilton & Sons Limited

-Since consistency in your NAP is extremely critical to local search rankings, it can be a good idea to write out the business name, address and phone number just once in a text file.
-Store it where the information can be easily accessed by whoever is responsible for updating citations.
-This would minimise the chances of the information being copied incorrectly.
+Since consistency in your company name, address and phone number is extremely critical to local search rankings, it can be a good idea to write out the business name, address and phone number just once in a text file, and store it where the information can be easily accessed by whoever is responsible for updating citations.
+This would minimize the chances of the information being copied incorrectly.